SumiSastri/nextjs-aws-app/packages/next-user-login-aws-auth-app/README.md

 - AWS AppSync
 - AWS Cognito User Pools

-Amplify needs to be configured in a React-HOC (Higher-Order-Component)
+Amplify needs to be configured in a React-HOC (Higher-Order-Component) to connect the client to the AWS managed cloud servers via Amplify.

 ## Repo access